 Fruits and vegetables—a staple commodity in American kitchens.
 Everyone eats them, but does anyone know how they get from field or orchard to our plates at home?
 Farmworker Awareness Week, organized by the Food Action Collective, Las Mujeres de la Raza and the Sustainability Leadership Center, kicks off next Monday with “Dinner, Documentary, and Dialogue,” which seeks to shed light on the questionable conditions of individuals working on farms across the United States.

 Backspace 115 NW Fifth Ave.
-503–248‑2900 Though it is not a general favorite of the Portland music scene, Backspace’s all-ages … Continue reading Top 5 PDX music venues
+503–248‑2900 Though it is not a general favorite of the Portland music scene, Backspace’s all-ages landscape offers what so many other venues do not—drinks for…

 Unwelcoming sentiments plagued the arrival of some soldiers returning from World War II.
 Linda Tamura’s lecture, “When Heroes Weren’t Welcome Home,” looks to address some of the reasons why.